 As we journey through life, we inevitably face trials and tribulations that seek to shake our foundations.
 Yet, in these moments of uncertainty, we can find solace in the knowledge that God is our refuge.
 He is the rock on which we stand, the anchor that holds us fast, and the safe haven where we can find peace.

 The Psalmists puts it this way: “I will say of the Lord, ‘He is my refuge and my fortress; My God, in Him I will trust’” (Psalm 91:2).
-This declaration of faith is a powerful reminder that our trust and hope are in God alone.
+This declaration of faith, speaks to the fact that our trust and hope are in God alone.
 He is the one who watches over us, who keeps us under the shadow of His wings, and who promises to never leave us nor forsake us.

 As our refuge, God offers us a place of safety and security, a sanctuary from the storms that rage around us.
 He is our hiding place, our secret stronghold, and our shield.
 In His presence, we find peace that surpasses all understanding, a peace that guards our hearts and minds.